objcio/articles/2015-02-09-photo-extension.md

 Extensions are not full iOS apps and therefore are permitted restricted access to system resources.
 More specifically, the OS will kill an extension if it uses too much memory.
-The memory limit is dependent on several factors, including the device, the host app, and the Apple magic-factor.
+The memory limit is dependent on several factors, including the device, the host app, and the Apple magic factor.
 As such, there are no hard limits, but instead a general recommendation to minimize the memory footprint.

 Image processing is a memory-hungry operation, particularly with the resolution